 Since there are few natural spring-fed lakes in Texas, Texas reservoirs depend entirely on rainfall to be replenished.
 And, not just how much rain falls – but where it falls as well.

-“One of the questions that comes up a lot is how much rain will it take to refill the lakes or keep them full,” said Brad Brunett, BRA water services manager.
+“One of the questions that comes up a lot is how much rain will it take to refill the lakes or keep them full,” said BRAs Brad Brunett.
 “That seemingly simple question is impossible to answer because it depends on so many variables such as how dry it is before the rain occurs, how large of an area the rain covers, and how fast it falls.
-A widespread three inch rain that falls in a short time over saturated ground can generate a tremendous amount of runoff whereas a three inch rain that occurs over 3 days over a small dry area may produce none.”
+A widespread three-inch rain that falls in a short time over saturated ground can generate a tremendous amount of runoff whereas a three-inch rain that occurs over 3 days over a small dry area may produce none.”

-With the advent of 2015s El Niño weather phenomenon, drought conditions have become just a very bad memory for most of the state.
-It was a lesson that, like the drought of the 1950s, will not soon be forgotten- but might in the future be better understood.
+With the advent of 2015s El Niño weather phenomenon, drought conditions became a very bad memory for most of the state.
+It was a lesson that, like the drought of the 1950s, will not soon be forgotten - but might in the future be better understood.